progrium/go-extpoints/README.md

 #### Extension Points

-With types defined, go-extpoint generates package singletons for each type.
-You can then use extensions in a number of ways:
+With types defined, go-extpoints generates package singletons for each type.
+When your program starts, extensions are registered with extension points.
+Then you can then use registered extensions in a number of ways:

 ```go
 // Lookup a single registered extension for drivers